 | Replacement part costs | Specialist or imported parts push premiums up |

-Based on current insurance group ratings and real-world data, these are the cheapest new cars to insure right now:
+Based on current insurance group ratings, these are the cheapest new cars to insure right now:

 The Hyundai i10 is the cheapest new car to insure in the UK.
 The base 1.0-litre petrol with the automated manual gearbox sits in group 1, making it ideal for drivers seeking the lowest possible premiums.